-PHED4720 Physical Training Practicum III 1 s.h.
+PHED4726 Practicum of Human Performance 3 s.h.

-This capstone practicum is designed to allow students to design and initiate fitness and performance enhancement programming for various populations.
+Practicum of Human Performance is designed to allow students to design and apply appropriate corrective exercises, and initiate fitness and performance enhancement programming for various populations.
 In addition, students will continue to incorporate and master skills learned in previous and concurrent coursework.
-Practical experience outside the scheduled classroom will be required.
-Additional fee required.
-Prerequisites: PHED3120, 3720 with a "C" or better.
-Preor Corequisite: PHED4500.
+Pre- or Corequisite: PHED4500.
 Must pass with "C" or better.